Ta180m/Intro-to-Python/README.md

 ## For everyone:

- - Make sure you edit the `.replit` file to point to whichever file you want to run.
-For example, change `week1.py` to `week3.py` if you want to run the Week 3 code.

  - Click on the settings gear on the left, and make sure your indent type is set to "tabs" and your indent size is "4".
 This will prevent Python from complaining about your indentation!